AK-103

-The AK-103 is a Russian assault rifle designed by small arms designer Mikhail Kalashnikov.
+The AK-103 is an assault rifle designed by Russian small arms designer Mikhail Kalashnikov.

 History

-The AK-103 was officially offered for export in March 1993.
+The AK-103 was officially offered for export on March 13, 1993.

 Design details

 It is an AK-100 derivative of the AK-74M that is chambered for the 7.62x39mm M43 cartridge, similar to the AKM.

 The AK-103 can be fitted with a variety of sights, including night vision and telescopic sights, plus a knife-bayonet or a grenade launcher like the GP-34.
 Newer versions can fit Picatinny rails, allowing more accessories to be mounted.

-It uses plastic components where possible instead of wood or metal, with such components being the pistol grip, handguards, folding stock and depending on the type, the magazine.
+The AK-103 uses plastic components where possible instead of wood or metal, with such components being the pistol grip, handguards, folding stock and depending on the type, the magazine.

 Protective coatings for corrosion resistance of metal parts.
 Forearm, magazine, butt stock and pistol grip are made of high strength shatterproof plastic.

-The AK-104 is a compact version of the AK-103.
+The AK-104 is a compact version of the AK-103 chambered for 7.62×39mm ammunition.
 It has a muzzle brake derived from the older AKS-74U combined with a shorter barrel.
-It is chambered for 7.62×39mm ammunition.